MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/dx-graphics-hlsl-return.md

-<span data-ttu-id="c0ad9-112">Este exemplo retorna um vetor de quatro componentes que é construído a partir do resultado retornado por uma função intrínseca, junto com valores literais.</span><span class="sxs-lookup"><span data-stu-id="c0ad9-112">This example returns a four-component vector that is constructed from the result that is returned from an intrinsic function, together with literal values.</span></span>
+<span data-ttu-id="8c697-112">Este exemplo retorna um vetor de quatro componentes que é construído a partir do resultado retornado de uma função intrínseca, junto com valores literais.</span><span class="sxs-lookup"><span data-stu-id="8c697-112">This example returns a four-component vector that is constructed from the result that is returned from an intrinsic function, together with literal values.</span></span>

 ```